opensearch-project/demos/README.md

-## OpenSearch Demos
+## OpenSearch SAML demo

-This branch contains the barebones starting point for building a live demo for OpenSearch.
+This branch contains the demo setup for testing SAML auth.

 ## Code of Conduct